Tips to Shoot Video Like a Professional Videographer

 Get Good Results When Shooting Outdoors

-You'd think outdoor videography would be simple because the sun provides the lighting.
-But to get the best outdoor shooting results, you have to watch the position of the sun closely.
+You'd think outdoor videography would be simple because the sun provides the lighting, but to get the best outdoor results, you have to watch the position of the sun closely.

 Shoot with the sun at your back.
 If you're recording people, they may complain about looking directly into the sunlight, but tell them that the shots you'll get will be much better than if you were shooting into the sun.
 That would put their faces in silhouette.